 |

-Available at Music in the Works of James Joyce - online; accessed 21.11.2010 [but erroneously assigned to The Colleen Bawn].
+Source: available at Music in the Works of James Joyce - online; accessed 21.11.2010 [but erroneously assigned to The Colleen Bawn].
 See also Don Gifford, Joyce Annotated [... &c.]
-(California UP 1982), p.100, and note that Falconer recycled Killarney in his own Eileen Oge, the Hour Before Dark (1871). |
+(California UP 1982), p.100, and note that Falconer recycled Killarney in his own Eileen Oge, the Hour Before Dark (1871).

 [ top ]

-References Dictionary of National Biography [ODNB] notes that he went to London with Count Mazzara [err.], and studied under C. E. Horn at Drury Lane Theatre; studied in France and Italy with Cherubini, Paer and others; engaged by Rossini and by Glossop, mgr. of La Scala; returned to London in 1833; wrote The Siege of Rochelle, produced at Drury Lane in 1835 with great success; other works include The Maid of Artois, Catherine Grey, Joan of Arc, Falstaff, The Merry Wives of Windsor and Diadeste; engaged in Dublin in 1838 and toured Ireland with his operas; founded own company in London with Keolanthe as the first production; produced Le Puits dAmour in Paris, 1843; also in 1843, his famous Bohemian Girl (Drury Lane, 27 Nov.
+References Dictionary of National Biography [ODNB] relates that Balfe went to London with Count Mazzara [err.], and studied under C. E. Horn at Drury Lane Theatre; studied in France and Italy with Cherubini, Paer and others; engaged by Rossini and by Glossop, mgr. of La Scala; returned to London in 1833 [sic for 1835?]; wrote The Siege of Rochelle, produced at Drury Lane in 1835 with great success; other works include The Maid of Artois, Catherine Grey, Joan of Arc, Falstaff, The Merry Wives of Windsor and Diadeste; engaged in Dublin in 1838 and toured Ireland with his operas; founded own company in London with Keolanthe as the first production; produced Le Puits dAmour in Paris, 1843; also in 1843, his famous Bohemian Girl (Drury Lane, 27 Nov.
 1843), after a ballet by St. George, taken in turn from an original story in Cervantes; many decorations and honours in Europe, and a tablet in Westminster Cathedral; remarks, [H]is brilliancy and fertility of imagination entitle him to a position beside Berlini, Rossini and Aube, in spite of the intellectual

 deficit of his operas.